 No, they are not.
-There is a grandfather clause within the law that allow Paid Time Off plans.
+There is a grandfather clause within the law that allow PTO plans.
 If your employer already had some sort of paid leave plan they are able to keep using that policy.
 They will be able to follow the law, as it currently exists, and ensure paid sick time requirements are met.
 This is also true if your employer had paid leave available to use for what is required by law.
-If your employer is not giving you paid sick leave, you should contact an employment lawyer.

 My employer gives paid sick time via a grandfathered PTO plan.
 Is there a difference in the amount of money my employer has to pay?
 Does the new law allow for compensation of time for something besides sick days?